LukasBommes/PV-Hawk/docs/source/tutorial.rst

 .. code-block:: console

   cd scripts
-  python plot_reconstruction.py --hide-map-points /storage/pv-drone-inspect-tutorial/workdir
+  python plot_reconstruction.py --hide-map-points /storage/pv-hawk-tutorial/workdir

 You should see an output similar to this one

 .. image:: images/plot_reconstruction_script.png

-If your results look correct you can open the dataset with the `PV Drone Inspect Viewer <https://github.com/LukasBommes/PV-Drone-Inspect-Viewer>`_ to browse your results and perform further analyses, such as defect detection.
+If your results look correct you can open the dataset with the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_ to browse your results and perform further analyses, such as defect detection.